notoriousno/klein-basics/nonblocking.rst

 Non-blocking Routes
 ===================

 Do you like ``expressjs``, but don't want to switch to Node.js?
 Want non-blocking execution in Python?
 Then look no further!
-Non-blocking, otherwise known as asynchronous, execution is the very essence of what makes Klein a contender in todays web framework landscape.
+Asynchronous execution is the very essence of what makes Klein a contender in todays web framework landscape.
 It's also the most difficult concept to grasp since most Pythonistas are not accustomed to asynchronous programming.
-This will hopefully change over time because Python has introduced ``asyncio``.
-Since Klein is built atop Twisted, developers can expose ``Deferred`` objects, which are similar to Promises (from Node.js) and Futures (from Python's own ``asyncio``).
-However, in this example, a very brief overview will be given on Twisted ``Deferred``, instead you're encouraged to read the Twisted documents on the subject (provided in the links near the bottom).
+Hopefully with the addition ``asyncio`` to Python's standard library, this will change.
+Klein is built atop Twisted and developers can expose ``Deferred`` objects for asynchronous behavior.
+A very brief overview will be given on Twisted ``Deferred``, afterwards aspiring developers are encouraged to read the Twisted documents on the subject (provided in the links near the bottom).

 Deferred Overview